aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/extract-outlook-calendar-to-ics-aspose-email-java/_index.md

 ```

 ### License Acquisition
-- **Free Trial:** Start with a free trial to explore Aspose.Email features.
+- **Free Trial:** Explore the API without cost.
-- **Temporary License:** For extended testing, request a temporary license.
+- **Temporary License:** Request a short‑term key for extended testing.
-- **Purchase:** If satisfied, consider purchasing for full access.
+- **Purchase:** Obtain a full license for production use.

-Once you have the library installed and your licensing sorted out, let's initialize it in your Java environment:
+Once the library is added, initialize it in your Java code:

 ```java
 import com.aspose.email.PersonalStorage;